 More information about Stone Brewing Notorious P.O.G.
 Berliner Weisse Style Ale

-What a fitting icon for another beer from Stone Brewing Berlin.
+What' fitting icon for another beer from Stone Brewing Berlin.

-Notorious P.O.G. tastes incomparably juicy, fruity and refreshing - like a delicious juice spritzer for adults!
+Notorious P.O.G. tastes incomparably juicy, fruity and refreshing - Like a delicious juice spritzer for adults!

-Contents: | 0,36 Liter |
+Content: | 0,36 Liter |

-Odor: | Passion fruit, citrus fruits |
+Smell: | Passion fruit, citrus |

 Grain and malt varieties: | Barley, Wheat |

-Color: | sun-yellow |
+Color: | sunny yellow |

 Optimal drinking temperature: | 8 - 10 °C |